 The Moon Not Seen Around The World

 Several days passed and I kind of forgot about this promising teaser but interest was automatically piqued again, the second I saw the reminder.
-Following the note we then go backstage and the entire cast is acting very concerned about Hesseman's insistence to call out the president which may me twice as interested in what he was about to say.
+Following the note, we then go backstage, and the entire cast is acting very concerned about Hesseman's insistence to call out the President which made me twice as interested in what he was about to say.

-Then we finally got to the promising segment where we find out that the big deal is that Hesseman was going to moon a picture of Ronald Reagan and called for the home audience to play along and moon their TVs and send in the pictures after they've been developed and the best ones would be shared in the upcoming weeks.
+Then we finally got to the promising segment where we find out that the big deal is that Hesseman was going to moon a picture of Ronald Reagan.
+He then called for the home audience to play along and moon their TVs and send in the images after they've been developed and the best ones would be shared in the upcoming weeks.

 This was so anticlimactic that it almost took me out of the rest of the episode.
 Not just because it was a lame idea but the way that it's shot we see zero evidence that Hesseman stuck to his word because the mooning takes place 100% off screen.

-It's not that I wanted to see this man's ass but I do think that the payoff would have been much bigger if we saw Hesseman go through the actions that was shot in a way where it was still safe to put on the air rather than just see a close-up of Reagan's face only to hear a response from the crowd.
+It's not that I wanted to see this man's ass, but I do think that the payoff would have been much more significant if we saw Hesseman go through the actions.
+Instead, it was shot in a way where it was still safe to put on the air rather that just see a close-up of Reagan's face as we heard a response from the crowd.

-Other than the letdown of the opening stunt, the rest of the show was perfectly fine but I don't see why they opted to have Hesseman as a twice in one season host because he's not Buck Henry, Steve Martin or even Elliot Gould who were able to pull this privilege off in the past without any sense of overstaying their welcome even though others may disagree.
+Other than the letdown of the opening stunt, the rest of the show was perfectly fine.
+That said, I don't see why they opted to have Hesseman as a twice in one season host because he's not Buck Henry, Steve Martin or even Elliot Gould who were able to pull this privilege off in the past without any sense of overstaying their welcome even though others may disagree.